Chances are, if you clicked here you already know what WordPress is but here’s a very quick overview.

 - There are some themes (designs) meaning you can reduce the cost of custom design.

 Disadvantages (based on our extensive working with the system and clients)

 - Like any well-used platform, WP attracts hackers.
-WP themselves are great at releasing updates, often to deal with this issue, but there mush be seen, managed and installed (and often affect plug-ins meaning more time is needed for testing etc.)
+WP themselves are great at releasing updates, often to deal with this issue, but there must be seen, managed, and installed (and often affect plug-ins meaning more time is needed for testing etc.)